petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 your masters."
 Barbie rolled her eyes, visibly annoyed "Yes, I know.
 We worked on that Tor hardware router project..."
 Skipper finished her sentence "and then you graduated and somehow started an offensive cyberwarfare consulting firm."
-This wasn't the first time they'd had this conversation.
-"I'm your sister and I'll always love you, but this is about ethics in..."
+It wasn't the first time they'd had this conversation.
+"I'm your sister and will always love you, but this is about ethics in..."

-Barbie cut her off: "My Uber's here.
+Barbie cut her off: "My Uber is here.
 Can we do this when I'm back from Utah?"

 ![](imgs/03-kitchen.png)